"I Love My Best Friend": Quotes To Show That You're In A Relationship With Your Soulmate

 As Emerson suggests, one of the greatest and most significant marks of a wonderful friend is the ability to be wholly emotionally naked in the presence of one another, without fear or pretense.
 These types of connections are empowering and rare and can change lives.

 Best Friends And Soulmates

-When you find someone who is your best friend and your soulmate-whether that relationship evolves into romance or remains firmly within the realm of friendship-a few other relationships can compare.
-Finding this type of relationship can feel impossible, and certainly does not happen every day, but virtually everyone can connect with someone in a very real and profound way.
-If you've found this type of connection difficult, or have never experienced a deep or meaningful relationship, it may be helpful to visit with a therapist, to determine whether or not mental health needs are coming into play.
-Anxiety, depression, and personality disorders can all negatively impact your ability to connect with people, as an unhealed trauma.
+When you find someone who is your best friend and your soulmate-whether that relationship evolves into romance or remains firmly within the realm of friendship, a few other relationships can compare.
+Finding this type of relationship can feel impossible and certainly does not happen every day, but virtually everyone can connect with someone in a very real and profound way.
+If you've found this type of connection difficult or have never experienced a deep or meaningful relationship, it may be helpful to visit with a therapist to determine whether or not mental health needs are coming into play.
+Anxiety, depression, and personality disorders can negatively impact your ability to connect with people, as an unhealed trauma.
 Speaking with a mental health professional can help alleviate some of these issues and improve your ability to connect and develop close relationships.

 Previous ArticleSymbols Of Friendship: What Are They And Why Do They Matter?